blitzmartin/pickle-rick/README.md

 The toggle function to flag an item as favorite does not create a duplicated array of character objects, it only saves the ids of the selected items.

 The way the checkbox works is definitely not the most elegant, it toggles a boolean to render one of two lists: the one with all items or the one with just the favorites.
 It does not follow the DRY principles.
-It was add in the end as a bonus without refactoring the app with other state var.
+It was added in the end as a bonus without refactoring the app with other state var.

 ------------